Alabama Franchise Tax: What Business Owners Need to Know

 The Alabama Franchise Tax is calculated based on the net worth of a business.
 The rates vary depending on the type of business, but they range from 0.1% to 2%.
 For most businesses, the tax is 0.5%.
 This means that for every $1 million in net worth, the business would owe $500 in franchise taxes.

-See also Certificate of Formation in Alabama
+See also Alabama Certificate of Organization: A Guide in Starting a Business

 However, businesses with higher net worths may owe more.
 For example, a business with a net worth of $10 million would owe $2,000 in franchise taxes.
 The rates for different types of businesses are as follows: